giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 Identifies which subnet set to use for public EKS load balancers.
-Subnets in this set will recieve the `kubernetes.io/role/elb: 1` tag
+Subnets in this set will recieve either the `kubernetes.io/role/elb: 1` or `kubernetes.io/role/internal-elb: 1` tag depending on if these are public or private subnets.

+  If this is not set, or set to -1 (the default value), no subnets will be tagged as load balancer subnets otherwise it should be the index of the subnet set to tag, starting from index 0.

 #### `.spec.subnetsets.cidrs[*].private.mask`